 TCL commands in SQL are used to manage transactions and control changes made by DML statements like INSERT, UPDATE, and DELETE.
 These commands help ensure that multiple operations are executed safely and consistently as a single unit.
-In this blog, you will learn about the most commonly used TCL commands in SQL, understand their importance, and see how they help maintain data integrity with examples in detail.
+In this blog, you will learn about the most commonly used TCL commands examples in SQL, understand their importance, and see how they help maintain data integrity with examples in detail.

 Table of Contents: